 Some regions of Austria received five times the average September rainfall in just a few days, leading to 12 broken dams and massive power outages.

-In Romania, 19 localities were affected, and 700 homes were reported to have been destroyed in one county.
+In Romania, over 6,000 homes were destroyed and 400 people were displaced in temporary shelters.
 The Danube River was described as “swallowing riverside roads.”

-EU crisis management commissioner Janez Lenarcic warned that the eastern floods and wildfires in Portugal on the bloc’s western fringe showed that “the global reality of climate breakdown has moved into the everyday lives of Europeans.”
+EU crisis management commissioner Janez Lenarcic warned that the eastern floods and wildfires in Portugal showed that “the global reality of climate breakdown has moved into the everyday lives of Europeans.”

 Additional resources